bluscream-vencord-plugins/blu-vc-waitforslot/README.md

 ## Installation

-1. Copy the `vc-WaitForSlot` folder to your Vencord userplugins directory
+1. Copy the `blu-vc-waitforslot` folder to your Vencord `src/userplugins` directory
-2. Restart Vencord or reload the client
+2. Rebuild Vencord: `npm run build`
+3. Restart Discord
-3. Enable the plugin in Vencord settings
+4. Enable the plugin in Vencord settings

+## Commands

+- `/stopwaiting` - Stop waiting for voice channel slots
+- `/waiting` - List all voice channels you're currently waiting for

 ## Notes

-- You can only wait for one channel at a time
+- You can wait for multiple channels at a time across different servers
-- The plugin automatically stops monitoring when you join the channel, timeout is reached, or you disconnect from voice
+- The plugin automatically stops monitoring when you join a channel or disconnect from voice
 - The notification sound is a gentle tone that won't be jarring
 - All settings are persistent and remembered between sessions
+- The plugin sends messages to the associated text channel when starting/stopping to wait

+## Author

+Created by **Bluscream** 🎯

 ## Disclaimer